hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step1-dissection.md

 <img align="right" src="./assets/tar.png" width="50">
-A container image is a <a href="https://en.wikipedia.org/wiki/Tar_(computing)">tar file</a> containing other tar files.
-Internally, each tar file is a layer.
-Once all tar files have been extracted to a local filesystem, you can explore the details of the layers.
+A container image is a <a href="https://en.wikipedia.org/wiki/Tar_(computing)">TAR file</a> containing other TAR files.
+Internally, each TAR file is a layer.
+Once all TAR files have been extracted to a local filesystem, you can explore the details of the layers.

 Using the docker tool, pull the layers of a Redis container image onto this filesystem.

 `docker pull redis:6.0.4-alpine3.11`{{execute}}

-Export the image into a raw tar format.
+Export the image into a raw TAR format.

 `docker save redis:6.0.4-alpine3.11 > redis.tar`{{execute}}